Dandenong railway line triplication: Land acquisition and impact on road traffic

-Ms Kosky said the project would involve land acquisition "and we do not know exactly what those requirements are at this stage."
+Kosky said the project would involve land acquisition "and we do not know exactly what those requirements are at this stage."
 She said: "We are also yet to assess the impact to level crossings on the corridors, because there is the capacity to actually reduce some of the number of level crossings, so grade separations are being considered as one mitigation measure, but it is yet to be determined whether they are included or not, and how many."
 Her comments on grade separations were contradicted a month later by a government transport spokesman in a newspaper article on the traffic congestion at the level crossing on Murrumbeena Rd adjacent to Murrumbeena station.
 The spokesman, Bill Kyriakopoulos, said grade separation at Murrumbeena "was not being considered as a long-term solution".

 The last grade separation on the Melbourne suburban train network at the time was at the Middleborough Rd level crossing in Box Hill.
 The project, carried out in January 2007, cost $54.3 million.

 A report on the track and its impact on traffic delays and congestion in the City of Glen Eira was presented to the Glen Eira City Council on 22 July 2008 following a meeting between representatives of council and VicRoads on 27 May 2008.
 VicRoads advised the council that it was unlikely a third track would be installed for the "entire length" of the line.
 The more likely outcome would be that there would be three tracks for some sections and the existing two in others.
 It said modelling to deal with subsequent road traffic congestion was to be undertaken on three options: Grade separation on (1) none of Glen Eira's roads, (2) all of Glen Eira's roads and (3) some of Glen Eira's roads.
 The third option would have the effect of channelling further traffic volumes on to any roads that were grade separated from the railway lines.
 The council concluded that it was not in the interest of VicRoads or the council to have intolerable levels of traffic congestion, and that it expected there would be detailed impact statements prepared, public submissions sought and the range of options examined by an independent panel appointed by the Transport Minister.